CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

       pac solution list
       ```

-13. You should see a list of solutions installed on your environment.
+13. You should see a list of solutions installed in your environment.

     ![](images/L01/sollistu.png)

 ## Summary

-In this lab , you learned to import and execute a starting solution, customize it by adding a new column and updating the admin app, and verify functionality using the Power Platform CLI.
+In this lab, you learned to import and execute a starting solution, customize it by adding a new column and updating the admin app, and verify functionality using the Power Platform CLI.

 ### You have successfully completed this lab.
 Click the **Next** button to proceed to the next lab.